CumulusNetworks/docs/content/cumulus-linux-42/Layer-3/OSPF/Open-Shortest-Path-First-v2-OSPFv2.md

 ### Auto-cost Reference Bandwidth

-When you set the *auto-cost reference bandwidth,* Cumulus Linux dynamically calculates the OSPF interface cost to cater for higher speed links.
+When you set the *auto-cost reference bandwidth,* Cumulus Linux dynamically calculates the OSPF interface cost to support higher speed links.
 The default value is *100000* for 100Gbps link speed.
 The cost of interfaces with link speeds lower than 100Gbps is higher.

 {{%notice tip%}}